techgrounds/techgrounds-SaidTG/03_Security/03_Asymmetric and Symmetric Encryption.md

 * __Examples of Digital Ciphers__

-        __Advanced Encryption Standard (AES):__ This is a Symmetric encryption that uses the same key to encrypt and decrypt protected data.
+__Advanced Encryption Standard (AES):__
+This is a Symmetric encryption that uses the same key to encrypt and decrypt protected data.
 Instead of a single round of encryption, data is put through several rounds of substitution, transposition, and mixing to make it harder to compromise.

-        __RSA:__: This is a type of Asymmetric encryption, which uses two different but linked keys.
+__RSA:__ This is a type of Asymmetric encryption, which uses two different but linked keys.
 In RSA cryptography, both the public and the private keys can encrypt a message.
 The opposite key from the one used to encrypt a message is used to decrypt it.

 ## Opdracht
 ### Gebruikte bronnen